 LONDON ART FAIR 2018

-At the London Art Fair 2018, England & Co will focus primarily on works by Modern British artists, including paintings, sculpture, works on paper and photographs.
-Some highlights include:
+England & Co will focus on works by Modern British artists, including paintings, sculpture, works on paper and photographs.
+Highlights include:

 JEREMY MOON’s (1934-1973) large, vibrant painting from 1970 illustrated here, the succinctly titled No 9/70, belies the austerity that is often associated with geometric abstract painting.
 The critic Charles Harrison described in 1968 how “intellectual and manual control over the process of painting are important” for Moon and that “Moon sees himself… as very much part of a European tradition in which Matisse was the last great landmark.”
 Moon was preoccupied with colour, but as Harrison pointed out, he was also, “as an artist committed to a very pure view of painting, very much involved with the American painting which followed from Pollock.”